Graduate Certificate in Quantum Science & Technology

 Graduation Requirements

 Students must maintain an average GPA of 3.0 or better in program courses.
-Students must pass the Capstone Presentation as part of their 650 Research credits.
+Students must pass the Capstone Presentation as part of their faculty-guided research credits.

 Certificate Requirements